-Contract assets primarily relate to the Company's right to consideration for work completed but not billed at the reporting date and are recorded in prepaid expenses and other in the Condensed Consolidated Balance Sheet.
+Contract assets primarily relate to the company's right to consideration for work completed but not billed at the reporting date and are recorded in prepaid expenses and other in the Condensed Consolidated Balance Sheet.
 Contract assets are transferred to receivables when the right to consideration becomes unconditional.
 Accounts receivable are not considered contract assets under the new revenue standard as contract assets are conditioned upon the company's future satisfaction of a performance obligation.
 Accounts receivable, in contracts, are unconditional rights to consideration.

 Contract liabilities relate to advance consideration received from customers for which revenue has not been recognized.
 Current contract liabilities are recorded in accrued expenses in the Condensed Consolidated Balance Sheet.
+Non-current contract liabilities are recorded in other non-current liabilities in the Condensed Consolidated Balance Sheet.
 Contract liabilities are reduced when the associated revenue from the contract is recognized.